Crane-Qin/my-SDC-learning/p4-CarND-Vehicle-Detection/readme.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I extracted th cars and non-cars features via the function `extract_features` with the parameter in the chart.
-Normalization was an key step so that a certain subset of the features wouldn't dominate.
+I extracted the cars and non-cars features via the function `extract_features` with the parameter in the chart.
+Normalization was a key step so that a certain subset of the features wouldn't dominate.
 I used `sklearn.StandardScaler()` method for this.
 Afterwards I shuffled and splited them into training and test sets, fed the former to the `sklearn.svm.LinearSVC()` and fed the latter to the trained model to get the accuracy.

 Finally, I chose parameters in the last row, whose accuracy was 0.9935.